francesco-pittacolo/CTF-Tools/README.md

 # Tools for CyberChallenge 2025 A/D CTF

-Use exploit_template.py as main function
+Use exploit_template.py in Exloit_Template folder as main function